Contact Directory

 Auto-linking with calls

-When a call comes in from a phone number that matches an existing contact, the system automatically links that call to the contact record.
-This gives staff instant context about who is calling.
+When a call comes in from a known phone number, the system can automatically link it to the matching contact in your directory.
+This lets you see relevant context while the call is in progress.

 Related Guides